 It certainly can be tempting to go without health insurance since the costs are overwhelming.
 But by finding out the kind of coverage you need, you’ll be able to find a plan that suits yours and your family’s budget.
 First, it’s best to get an idea of how the five main factors affect the cost of health insurance.

 The average cost of health insurance rates is not just one number since it varies on a variety of factors — but it’s good to know what most people are paying.

 Just over 55% of Americans use employer-based health coverage, which means most people depend on their employer’s benefits to help cover them and potentially their spouse and dependents for health insurance costs.
 Under this plan, the average price for individual insurance is about $440 per month and $1,168 per month for family coverage.

-Since all major insurance providers comply with the Affordable Care Act (ACA) regulations, most people are promised the essential health benefits, like:
+All qualified plans comply with the Affordable Care Act (ACA) regulations, which mandates coverage for the following the essential health benefits:

 Although these services are excellent to have, health insurance prices can still get very costly.
 That’s why many people utilize other options, such as Medicare, Medicaid, or non-qualified options that are not ACA-compliant.

 Before you begin looking for health insurance, it’s vital to know that it’s all about the factors that affect your rates.
 Several things come into play when insurance companies are measuring the cost of your premiums, like your age, location, tobacco usage, and more.

 There is a significant difference between a young adult and an older adult receiving medical coverage.
 For starters, older adults are three times more likely to pay more for a premium.
 This is because younger people are less likely to have chronic health issues — and also less likely to go to the doctor.

 Where you live can affect the price you pay for insurance.
 For instance, Wyoming is reported to have the highest average cost, whereas southern states like Kentucky, Alabama, Mississippi, and more have a lower average cost: